wp-plugins/wp-ulike/readme.txt

 == Description ==

 WP ULike plugin allows to integrate a beautiful Ajax Like Button into your wordPress website to allow your visitors to like and unlike pages, posts, comments AND buddypress activities.
-Its very simple to use and supports many options.
+Its very simple to use and supports many options and full Statistics tools.
+And all of these are free :)

 = Demo =